AlynxZhou/coffee-telegram-bot/README.md

 		          return @botApi.sendMessage(update["message"]["chat"]["id"], "Received.",  {"reply_to_message_id": update["message"]["message_id"]})
 			).catch(botUtils.error)

-		# Create a `BotManager` to start the program, it takes following arguments:
+		# Create a `BotMaster` to start the program, it takes following arguments:
 		# A `BotApi` object shares to each bot.
-		# A `BotTemplate` (we call it `MyBot` in this example).
+		# A `BotServant` (we call it `MyBot` in this example).
 		# An `identify` function to give each bot an identifier from update object (`botUtils.perFromID` returns the `userID` in update object, we use this).
 		# Leave destroy timeout default.
-		# Use `BotManager::loop` to run it, `loop` takes two functions as arguments, the former will be run before loop starts, the later will be run after loop stops.
+		# Use `BotMaster::loop` to run it, `loop` takes two functions as arguments, the former will be run before loop starts, the later will be run after loop stops.
-		new BotManager(new BotApi(token), MyBot, botUtils.perFromID).loop(null, null)
+		new BotMaster(new BotApi(token), MyBot, botUtils.perFromID).loop(null, null)
 		```

 # License